R-macos/recipes/README.md

-The idea is for package authors to submit pull requests for dependencies their packages require such that they can be automatically installed on the build VMs.
+The idea is for package authors to submit pull requests for dependencies their packages require such that they can be automatically installed on the build VMs (see below).

 The dependency descriptions are simple DCF files.
 The format should be self-explanatory, it follows the same conventions as `DESCRIPTION`